PaniniCMS/PaniniReadMore/README.md

 # PaniniReadMore
-Adds a `<!--more-->` tag to PaniniCMS, insired by Blogger's "read more" tag.
+Adds a `<!--more-->` tag to PaniniCMS, inspired by Blogger's "read more" tag.

 After adding PaniniReadMore to your PaniniCMS installation, you need to tweak your home page a little bit to use the newly added variables by PaniniReadMore!